nextpart/pulumi-powerdns-native/README.md

-# Pulumi Native Provider Boilerplate
+# Pulumi PowerDNS Native Provider

-This repository is a boilerplate showing how to create a native Pulumi provider.
+This repository is a contains a pulumi native provider for the PowerDNS Authoritative Nameserver.
+This allow the creation of zones and records.

-## Authoring a Pulumi Native Provider

-This boilerplate creates a working Pulumi-owned provider named `powerdns`.
-It implements a random number generator that you can [build and test out for yourself](#test-against-the-example) and then replace the Random code with code specific to your provider.

 ### Prerequisites